vEnhance/web.evanchen.cc/input/latex-style-guide.md

 ## {{ hl("requirements", "Requirements") }}

-1. Source lines MUST be wrapped to be at most 100 characters long, and SHOULD be wrapped to at most 80 characters long, except in situations where this is impossible (e.g. long URL).
+1. Source lines MUST be wrapped to be at most 100 characters long, except in situations where this is impossible (e.g. long URL), and SHOULD be wrapped to at most 80 characters long.
    (Note this is referring to lines in the _source code_, not the output.)

-   When possible, line breaks SHOULD be inserted in natural places like the end of sentences, after commas, or between phrases and clauses.
+   More importantly, line breaks SHOULD be inserted in natural places like the end of sentences, after commas, or between phrases and clauses.
+   There is nothing wrong with short lines if it improves legibility.
+   (One is _not_ expected to use up all 80-100 characters per line;
+   it's more important to put line breaks in readable places than to use all available screen space.[^prettier])

 2. Quotation marks MUST be
    [inputted correctly in LaTeX](https://tex.stackexchange.com/a/621924/76888).